Economy of Chile: History

 After Spanish arrival in the 15th century Chilean economy came to revolve around autarchy estates called fundos and around the army that was engaged in the Arauco War.
-During early colonial times there were gold exports to Perú from placer deposits which soon depleted.
+During early colonial times there were gold exports to Peru from placer deposits which soon depleted.
 Trade restrictions and monopolies established by the Spanish crown are credited for having held back economic development for much of the colonial times.
 As effect of these restrictions the country incorporated very few new crops and animal breeds after initial conquest.
 Other sectors that were held back by restrictions were the wine and mining industries.
 The Bourbon reforms in the 18th century eased many monopolies and trade restrictions.

 In the 1830s Chile consolidated under the ideas of Diego Portales as a stable state open to foreign trade.
 Foreign investment in Chile grew over the 19th century.
 After the War of the Pacific the Chilean treasury grew by 900%.
 The League of Nations labeled Chile the country hardest hit by the Great Depression because 80% of government revenue came from exports of copper and nitrates, which were in low demand.
 After the Great Depression Chilean economic policies changed toward import substitution industrialization and the Production Development Corporation was established.

 Under the influence of the Chicago Boys the Pinochet regime made of Chile a leading country in establishing neoliberal policies.
 These policies allowed large corporations to consolidate their power over the Chilean economy, leading to long-term economic growth.

 The crisis of 1982 caused the appointment of Hernán Büchi as minister of finance and a sharp revision of economic policy.
 Despite a general selling of state property and contrary to neoliberal prescriptions, the regime retained the lucrative state owned mining company Codelco which stands for about 30% of government income.